Skip to main content

 Open all

-1/Accelerate time to market: Deploy and host any agent or tool using your preferred open-source frameworks, models, and tools without needing to manage any infrastructure.
-With native support for MCP and A2A protocols, developers can build sophisticated agent-to-agent and agent-to-tool interactions while focusing on innovative capabilities, speeding up deployment and freeing developers to focus on building innovative agents.
+1/Accelerate time to market: Deploy and host any AI agent or tool using your preferred open-source frameworks, models, and tools without infrastructure overhead.
+Choose between container-based deployment for advanced use cases or direct code-zip upload for deployment in seconds.
+Build sophisticated agent-to-agent and agent-to-tool interactions with native MCP and A2A protocol support, speeding up deployment and freeing you to focus on building innovative agents.

-2/Seamlessly scale from real-time to multi-hour agentic workloads: AgentCore Runtime supports both interactive experiences with low latency, and complex asynchronous workloads running up to 8 hours along across any modality.
+2/Seamlessly scale real-time to multi-hour agentic workloads: AgentCore Runtime supports both interactive experiences with low latency and bi-directional streaming for real-time, two-way conversations, and complex asynchronous workloads running up to 8 hours along across any modality.
+Bi-directional streaming enables natural conversations where agents listen and respond simultaneously while handling interruptions and context changes mid-conversation—particularly powerful for voice agent use cases that deliver conversational experiences customers want to engage with, while also improving text-based interactions through more responsive, adaptive conversations.
 AgentCore Runtime automatically handles scaling from zero to thousands of concurrent sessions, eliminating capacity planning and infrastructure maintenance.

-3/Deploy with enterprise-grade security and compliance: Protect sensitive data with true session isolation that provides dedicated compute environments for each user interaction, VPC connectivity and PrivateLink support.
-AgentCore Runtime seamlessly integrates with your existing identity providers (Amazon Cognito, Microsoft Entra ID, and Okta) to limit who can authenticate in your agent, and manages credentials for downstream services like Salesforce, Github, and Stripe—delivering security without development overhead.
+3/ Deploy with enterprise-grade security and compliance: Help protect sensitive data with true session isolation that provides dedicated compute environments for each user interaction along with VPC and PrivateLink support.
+AgentCore Runtime also seamlessly integrates with your existing identity providers such as Amazon Cognito, Microsoft Entra ID, and Okta to limit who can authenticate in your agent, and manages credentials for downstream services like Salesforce, Github and Stripe—delivering security without development overhead.

 Gateway